How to Evaluate a GCC Job Offer Beyond Base Salary

 - Factor gratuity into long-term wealth planning, not just annual comp

 In a 5-10 year GCC career arc, gratuity might represent 15-25% of your total lifetime earnings.
 It's not trivial.
+Run the numbers for your own offer with Tenure's free gratuity calculator.

 Most Gulf offers include "2-3 flights home annually" or "annual airfare allowance."

 This is typically valued at $3,000-5,000 per year.
 Sounds small, but over a 5-year assignment, that's $15,000-25,000 of value.
-And practically, it matters—direct flights home to Europe or the US are expensive, and employer-sponsored airfare removes friction from family visits.
+And practically, it matters, direct flights home to Europe or the US are expensive, and employer-sponsored airfare removes friction from family visits.

 Ask explicitly: